Buffett says Wall Street advice usually favors more deals

 In the fourth quarter, Berkshire reported earning $29.159 billion, or $11.94 per Class B share, because of a big improvement in the paper value of its investments.
 A year ago, Berkshire lost $25.4 billion, or $10.31 per Class B share, in the fourth quarter because of a big drop in the paper value of several of its stock investments.

 Buffett has long said Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which vary widely.
-By that measure, Berkshire’s operating earnings fell to $4.42 billion in the quarter, from $5.72 billion a year earlier.
+By that measure, Berkshire’s operating earnings fell to $4.42 billion, or $1.81 per B share, in the quarter, from $5.72 billion, or $2.32 per B share, a year earlier.

-The four analysts surveyed by FactSet expected Berkshire to report operating earnings of $3.589 billion in the fourth quarter.
+The four analysts surveyed by FactSet expected Berkshire to report operating earnings of $2.39 per Class B share in the fourth quarter.

+Berkshire Hathaway Inc. owns more than 90 companies, including BNSF railroad, Geico insurance and utilities.
+The company also has major investments in such companies as Apple, American Express, Coca-Cola and Bank of America.